visgl/deck.gl/docs/get-started/interactivity.md

 What constitutes an object is defined by each layer.
 Usually, it is one of the data entries that is passed in via `prop.data`.
 For example, in
-[ScatterplotLayer](/docs/layers/scatterplot-layer.md), an object is an element in the `props.data` array that is used to render one circle.
-In [GeoJsonLayer](/docs/layers/geojson-layer.md), an object is a GeoJSON feature in the `props.data` feature collection that is used to render one point, path or polygon.
+[Scatterplot Layer](/docs/layers/scatterplot-layer.md), an object is an element in the `props.data` array that is used to render one circle.
+In [GeoJson Layer](/docs/layers/geojson-layer.md), an object is a GeoJSON feature in the `props.data` feature collection that is used to render one point, path or polygon.